Raising Capital

 Constantly seek “IP”

 If you don’t have a lot of customers or revenue, you can still be a draw with Intellectual Property.
 Think in terms of IP protection for whatever you are building.
 Remember, too: it is much harder to defend a proprietary process than a proprietary product.
-Your IP may be intriguing enough to attract investors, even without a substantive customer base if you’re addressing a specific pain in an established industry.
+Your IP may be intriguing enough to attract investors, even without a substantive customer base, if you’re addressing a specific pain in an established industry.
+This can make your business an attractive investment opportunity.

 We like raising money, and there are many ancillary benefits beyond the obvious access to new cash.
-Whether it’s a strategic lender, private equity firm or venture capital, you will be getting both confirmation of your growth plans and new ways to take your company to the next level.
+Whether it’s a strategic lender, angel investor or venture capital, you will be getting both confirmation of your growth plans and new ways to take your company to the next level.

-With all that said, however, we typically recommend that up to the $500,000 level, owners try to raise the money on their own.
+With all that said; however, we typically recommend that up to the $500,000 – $2M level, owners try to raise the money on their own.
 Here are some recommendations for boot-strappers:

 Raising venture money should not be a first option